 By adding a mono leader, you’ll have the added stealth and stretch needed to keep from ripping the hook from the fluke's soft mouth tissue during battle.

 As with most other fishing applications, fresh bait is always better than frozen.
-A variety of natural baits such as clams, squid, sand eels, and live chubs will work in most places.
+For fluke, a variety of natural baits will work well, including:

 White colored pork rind or thinly cut strips of herring, pogy, or even fluke bellies themselves (thin strips cut from the white underside of a fluke) will also work.
 For the best chance at success try to match the natural forage of the area you are fishing.

-The unmatched, universal bait of choice during the height of summer in the Cape Cod Canal is fresh sand eels.
+However, the unmatched, universal bait of choice for fluke during the height of summer in the Cape Cod Canal is fresh sand eels.

 This opinion is shared by many experienced, salt-encrusted canal veterans and has proven effective year in and year out.
 When filleting canal fluke I often find them loaded with sand eels.